OFR – Open Field RecorderCurrent, Research and Development

 The OFR for us was an attempt to bridge a gap that was not currently being fulfilled by other products on the market allowing us to record stereo audio from high quality microphones that were synced via GPS.

-The OFR has been deployed in Sumatra in 2019 and will return there in mid 2020 to help monitor and establish an elephant migration corridor.
-It is being used in the state of Karnataka in India where it is similarly being used on farms where human elephant conflict is a recurring issue.
-Later in 2020 it will be deployed across the North of Finland to record the sound of the yearly freeze as part of an ongoing project with the Sub Zero collective of artists and scientists working on the edge of the artic.
+The OFR has been deployed in Sumatra in 2019 and will return there to help monitor and establish an elephant migration corridor.
+It has been deployed throughout the COVID -19 lockdown during 2020 and into 21 in the North of Finland to record the sound of the yearly freeze as part of an ongoing project with the Sub Zero collective of artists and scientists working on the edge of the artic.